OlivierFch/Meme-ory-App-EPF-4A/README.md

 # Question 4
 As you can see, `npm install` command also generated a `package-lock.json` file along with `package.json`.
 What is the purpose of this file?

-Le fichier `package-lock.json` sert à stocker une représentation exacte des dépendances installées dans le projet à un instant T pour qu'il soit reproductible.
+Le fichier `package-lock.json` permet de conserver une trace des versions de chaque packages installés à un instant T pour qu'il soit reproductible et repris par d'autres développeurs.

 # Question 5
 all NPM dependencies use a 3-digit format for version numbers.
 How do you call this?
 Can you explain the meaning of the `^` symbol next to the bootstrap version?